Otoplasty Perth, Western Australia

 Otoplasty is also known as: Ear Surgery, Prominent Ear Surgery and Bat Ear Surgery.

 Otoplasty is the medical term for correction of prominent ears but also includes less common deformities of the ear such as cup ear.
 It involves the pinning back and reshaping of ear cartilage.
 Patients often present in early childhood, brought along by concerned parents when they begin to be teased at school.
 However, many patients don’t present till their teen or adult years and have often harboured a dislike of their appearance, maintaining their hairstyle to disguise their ears.

 The operation is usually performed under general anaesthetic as a day case procedure.
 With older cooperative patients it can be done under local anaesthetic.
-The ear is incised from behind and the cartilage is displayed and it’s shape altered by scoring and suturing.
+The ear is incised from behind, the cartilage is displayed, and the shape altered by scoring and suturing.
 The other ear is then matched.
 A head bandage is applied following the procedure.